If you’re in the home delivery business, you’re really in the communication business.

 The Parties Communicating

-In our industry, communications bounce between: the eComm retailer, the transportation company, the delivery agent and most importantly the consumer.
+In our industry, last mile communications bounce between: the eComm retailer, the transportation company, the delivery agent and most importantly the consumer.
 Let’s take a look at the messaging expectations and who is responsible for providing what.

 The eComm Retailer